Infidels (album): Songs

 "Man of Peace" is the fifth track, and deals with the concept that Satan, or evil generally, may disguise himself to mislead humanity.
+In a 1984 interview, he told the reviewer that "you can't be for peace and be global" and compared it to the song.

 "Union Sundown" is a political protest song against imported consumer goods and offshoring.
 In the song, Dylan examines the subject from several different angles, discussing the greed and power of unions and corporations ("You know capitalism is above the law/It don't count unless it sells/When it costs too much to build it at home you just build it cheaper someplace else...Democracy don't rule this world/You better get that through your head/This world is ruled by violence/Though I guess that's better left unsaid"), the hypocrisy of Americans who complain about the lack of American jobs while not paying more for American-made products ("Lots of people complainin' that there is no work/I say, 'Why you say that for?
 When nothin' you got is U.S.-made?
-They don't make nothin' here no more"), the collaboration of the unions themselves ("The unions are big business, friend/And they’re goin’ out like a dinosaur"), and the desperate conditions of the foreign workers who make the goods ("All the furniture, it says “Made in Brazil”/Where a woman, she slaved for sure/Bringin’ home thirty cents a day to a family of twelve/You know, that's a lot of money to her...And a man's going to do what he has to do/When he's got a hungry mouth to feed").
+They don't make nothin' here no more"), the collaboration of the unions themselves ("The unions are big business, friend/And they're goin' out like a dinosaur"), and the desperate conditions of the foreign workers who make the goods ("All the furniture, it says "Made in Brazil"/Where a woman, she slaved for sure/Bringin' home thirty cents a day to a family of twelve/You know, that's a lot of money to her...And a man's going to do what he has to do/When he's got a hungry mouth to feed").
+In a 1984 interview, Dylan said the song was based on what he had seen, personally, when growing up.

 "I and I", according to author/critic Tim Riley, "updates the Dylan mythos.
 Even though it substitutes self-pity for the [pessimism found throughout Infidels], you can't ignore it as a Dylan spyglass: 'Someone else is speakin' with my mouth, but I'm listening only to my heart/I've made shoes for everyone, even you, while I still go barefoot.'"
 Riley sees the song as an exploration of the distance between Dylan's "inner identity and the public face he wears".

 Infidels closer, "Don't Fall Apart on Me Tonight", stands out on the album as a pure love song.
 On past albums like John Wesley Harding and Nashville Skyline, Dylan closed with love songs sung to the narrator's partner, and that tradition is continued with "Don't Fall Apart On Me Tonight", with a chorus that asks "Don't fall apart on me tonight/I just don't think that I could handle it/Don't fall apart on me tonight/Yesterday's just a memory/Tomorrow is never what it's supposed to be/And I need you, yeah, you tonight."